harness/developer-hub/docs/continuous-integration/ci-quickstarts/test-intelligence-concepts.md

 ## Try it yourself

-Interested in trying Test Intelligence for yourself?
-Wait no more!
-It's available as part of the Harness CI free trial — [Sign up](https://harness.io/pricing/) and give it a spin!

 For instructions, go to [Enable Test Intelligence](../use-ci/set-up-test-intelligence/set-up-test-intelligence.md).

+Test Intelligence is also available as part of the [Harness CI free trial](https://www.harness.io/pricing?module=ci#).